HugoBocq/mART/README.md

 ### Compiling and executing
-Compiling with mpiCC in -O2 -DNDEBUG mode produces the most efficient executable file, that can then be executed in parallel, for instance by mpiexec.
-On a personal computer, you can settup a parallel environment with the "lamboot" command (see "compile_execute.sh").
+Compiling with mpiCC in -O2 -DNDEBUG mode produces the most efficient executable file, that can then be executed in parallel, for instance by mpiexec (see the bash file "compile_execute_mART.sh").
+On a personal computer, you can settup a parallel environment with the "lamboot" command.

 ### Reading outputs